Optimization and Problem Solving of Pandora FMS

 To that end, schedule a service stop, which could last approximately 1 hour.

-Once they have been stopped, do a DB dump (Export); in this example, the database is called pandora3 and the user must be root:
+Once they have been stopped, dump the DB (Export); in this example, the database is called pandora3 and the user must be root:

 mysqldump -u root -p pandora3> /tmp/pandora3.sql